The Complete, Always-Updated Guide To SEO For Photographers

 Your site should be responsive and fast

-We still see an alarmingly high number of photography websites that are not responsive.
-If you’ve been around for a while you may be one of them.
-If you’re using Showit desktop, Prophoto5 or earlier, Bludomain, the older Photobiz templates or pretty much anything made before 2010, your site is probably not responsive.
+Thankfully, these days almost every platform takes responsiveness seriously.
+However, we still come across photography websites that are not responsive.
+If you’re using Showit desktop, Prophoto5 or earlier, Bludomain, the older (really old) Photobiz templates or pretty much anything made before 2010, your site is probably not responsive.

 Note that there is a difference between responsive and “mobile friendly.”
 Google has made a clear statement that responsive design is preferred.